jetstream-cloud/js2docs/docs/ui/cacao/glossary.md

 ### <a name="D"></a>D

 **Deployment**<br/>
-A deployment is one or more resources, such as instances, created on one or more clouds.
+A deployment is a collection of one or more resources, such as instances and storage, created in a cloud.

 ### <a name="I"></a>I